Crossbell-Box/xLog/README.md

-# Crosslog
+# xlog

 > On-Chain Content Creating for Absolutely Everyone

-Meet Crosslog, the on-chain and open-source blogging platform for everyone.
+Meet xlog, the on-chain and open-source blogging platform for everyone.
 Permanently stored on-chain and signed by you.

 This project is developed based on [proselog](https://github.com/proselog/proselog)